-- Grey Box Forest Red Gum Grey Ironbark open forest of the hinterland ranges of the North Coast; and - Spotted Gum Grey Ironbark forest dry open forest of the lower foothills of the Barrington Tops, North Coast; and - (c) the revegetation areas within the offset area includes species typical of eucalypt forests and woodlands, especially rough-barked species, smooth-barked gums and Acacia species as habitat resources for the Varied Sittella.
+- 37. The Proponent shall ensure that the offset area: - (a) provides appropriate habitat resources for the Varied Sittella; - (b) contains a total of 172ha of the following vegetation types: - Spotted Gum Grey Ironbark forest dry open forest of the lower foothills of Barrington Tops, North Coast; and - Sydney Peppermint Smooth-barked Apple shrubby open forest on coastal hills and plains of the southern North Coast and northern Sydney Basin. - (c) the revegetation areas within the offset area includes species typical of eucalypt forests and woodlands, especially rough-barked species, smooth-barked gums and Acacia species as habitat resources for the Varied Stilleta.